 - Does the doctor consider the family as part of the health care team?

 - Will you be included in treatment and care decisions?

-- What if the cancer center is far from home?
-Is there a social services team to help with locating resources such as transportation, lodging, and financial assistance?
+- What if the neuroscience center is far from home?
+Is there a social services team to help with locating resources such as transportation, lodging and financial assistance?

 - Is your insurance plan accepted?
 If not, will they offer payment options?

 During your clinic appointment you may want to ask the following questions: